-The Big Sleep Easy - Saturday 16 November
+The Big Sleep Easy - 2021 (date to be confirmed)

 Our ‘Big Sleep Easy’ campaign launched in autumn 2018 when almost 100 individuals, fundraising on their own behalf or as part of teams representing local organisations, built cardboard shelters and slept outside for a night at Chapel Gate Sports Club near Bournemouth Airport.
 They raised almost £25,000!

-This year, the Big Sleep Easy was even bigger, with a 160+ individuals and 30+ local businesses, such as Lester Aldridge, TEAM Jobs and Store and Secure, sleeping outside on Saturday 16 November.
-Participants raised over £30,000!
+In 2019, the Big Sleep Easy was even bigger, with a 140+ individuals and 30+ local businesses, such as Lester Aldridge, TEAM Jobs and Store and Secure.

 Further information about corporate partnerships can be found here.